Can Democracies Develop Sound Foreign Policies

 Ambassador Schnabel was a member of the Los Angeles Olympic Committee, Chairman of the Los Angeles Convention and Visitors Bureau, and President of the Fire and Police Pension Fund.
 Ambassador Schnabel attended Trinity College.

 Ambassador Derek Shearer is the Chevalier Professor of Diplomacy & World Affairs at Occidental College where he directs the McKinnon Center for Global Affairs.
 A graduate of Yale University, Derek Shearer served as U.S. Ambassador to Finland in the Clinton administration.
 He has served as a public diplomat for the U.S. State Department in Asia, Europe, Latin America, and the Middle East, and as an adviser to the head of the U.S. military's Central and Pacific Commands.
 He was a foreign policy adviser to Vice President Al Gore in the 2000 Presidential campaign, and to Senator Hillary Clinton in 2008.
 He has lectured at leading universities including Harvard, Cambridge, and Melbourne.
 His articles on politics, economics, and diplomacy have appeared in the New York Times, the Wall Street Journal, and many professional journals.
 He frequently writes on current events for the Huffington Post.

-The World Policy Institute at Loyola Marymount University is a new interdisciplinary think tank in Los Angeles that applies academic research to help solve global policy challenges.
-A partnership between the New York-based World Policy Institute and LMU, WPI@LMU and its Fellows are developing a scholarly policy network in Los Angeles to address emerging issues in global affairs.
+The Global Policy Institute at Loyola Marymount University is an interdisciplinary think tank in Los Angeles that applies academic research to help solve global policy challenges.
+GPI and its Fellows are developing a scholarly policy network in Los Angeles to address emerging issues in global affairs.